zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/tutorial-use-custom-image-cli.md

 ## Create a scale set from the image

-> [!IMPORTANT]
->Starting November 2023, VM scale sets created using PowerShell and Azure CLI default to Flexible Orchestration Mode if no orchestration mode is specified.
-For more information about this change and what actions you should take, go to [Breaking Change for VMSS PowerShell/CLI Customers - Microsoft Community Hub](https://techcommunity.microsoft.com/t5/azure-compute-blog/breaking-change-for-vmss-powershell-cli-customers/ba-p/3818295)

 You create a scale set using [`az vmss create`](/cli/azure/vmss#az-vmss-create).
 If you're using a specialized source VM, add the `--specialized` parameter to indicate it's a specialized image.